angelomilan/ethereum-guides/GPU-cloud_mining.md

 # ETHEREUM CLOUD MINING FOR DUMMIES

-LET THE ETHEREUM FORUM GUYS KNOW WHEN COMPLETE

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_